IrineLiu17/supplier-cost-analysis/README.md

 # Supplier Cost Analysis and Anomaly Detection

-This project simulates a real-world garment production scenario at H&M. It provides an end-to-end system for:
+This project simulates a real-world garment production scenario.
+It provides an end-to-end system for:

 - Cleaning standardized supplier quotation data
 - Detecting cost anomalies using IQR and Isolation Forest